Padron in Galicia is the final stopping place before reaching Santiago de Compostela on the Portuguese Camino de Santiago

 Village Of Teo

-While Teo is not a part of Padron, we mention the small village here as many Pilgrims choose to break the journey between Padron and Santiago by spending a night in this village.
+While Teo is not a part of Padron, I mention the small village here, as many pilgrims choose to break the journey between Padron and Santiago by spending a night in this village.

 So, Padron is clearly the place to be if you are looking to experience a town that has strong links to St James, especially his time in Spain before his death.